UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/README.md

       import mkl
       mkl.set_num_threads(1)

+This command will now be executed in ``parallelized.py`` by default, if ``mkl-service`` is installed.
+The original maximum number of threads is saved, and restored to its original value after pyKLIP has finished.

 ### Bugs/Feature Requests ###

 Please use the Bitbucket Issue Tracker to submit bugs and new feature requests